worikgh/llm-web/README.md

 ### Configuring

-* Create a file for holding user data: `touch llm-web/users.txt`
+* Create a file for holding user data: `touch llm-web/llm-web-be/users.txt`

 * There needs to be at least one user created.
 So enter the back end' directory `llm-web/llm-web-be` and run `cargo run --release  -- add_user <username> <password>`

 ### Starting

+* Set the environment variable `OPENAI_API_KEY` to the value of your OpenAI API key.

 * Start up the back end by changing directory to `llm-web-be` and run `cargo run --release`

 <!-- The page that hosts the web app requires serving from a web server.
 The web server will proxy requests to a local server that marshals them to the LLM (OpenAI in this case).
 There is a  Lighttpd (lightty) server configuration file included. -->

+* In a browser navigate to the hosting website.
+If this is all run on one computer with no changes to the defaults that is: https://localhost:8081/llm-web/fe

+* Log in

+---
+---

 ## The Command Line Interface `llm-rs/cli`